RobbieW69/How-To-Mod-7-Days-To-Die/Sections/prerequisties.md

 What do you need to know/have before hand?
 There's a few things to know and obtain before you get started!
 ## Downloads
-You will need to download and install a zip file extraction tool, such as 7Zip or WinRar.
+You will need to download and install a zip file extraction tool, such as 7Zip or WinRar, and you will need a Text Editor such as Notepad++ or Visual Studio Code.
 + I personally use [WinRar](https://www.win-rar.com/fileadmin/winrar-versions/winrar/th/winrar-x64-602.exe).
-Next you will need a Text Editor such as Notepad++ or Visual Studio Code.
 + I personally use and HIGHLY recommend [Visual Studio Code](https://code.visualstudio.com/docs/?dv=win), it is light weight, versatile and overall a really good editor.
 ## Need To Know
 For the basics on what we are doing you will need to know the following;